peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Generates a CBOR string object from a Unicode character.

 Note that this method's behavior may change in the future.
-Currently, it converts 'char's to text strings, but it may change to convert them to integers instead.
+Currently, it converts ' char's to text strings, but it may change to convert them to integers instead.

 <b>Parameters:</b>

  * <i>value</i>: The parameter  <i>value</i>
  is a char object.

 <b>Return Value:</b>